-As a result of conflict in the DRC, international governments may impose regulations to limit commercial trade activities for and make more burdensome purchases of goods and services originating in the DRC, which could have a material adverse effect on Ivanhoe's business, financial condition, results of operations or prospects.
+As a result of conflict in the DRC, as well as increased international scrutiny of supply chain management, international governments may impose regulations to limit commercial trade activities for and make more burdensome purchases of goods and services originating in the DRC, which could have a material adverse effect on Ivanhoe's business, financial condition, results of operations or prospects.
+Examples of proposed and forthcoming regulations include the European Union's Conflict Minerals Regulation, Forced Labour Regulation and Corporate Sustainability Due Diligence regime.

 From time to time, the Company, its affiliates and joint ventures become subject to claims or assessments made by tax or other authorities in the ordinary course of its business in these emerging economies.
 In each case, management assesses the Company's liabilities and contingencies with respect to all such claims or assessments based upon the latest information available.
-Whether or not management determines such claims or assessments to be with merit and justication, defenece and settlement costs associated with such claims or assessments can be substantial, even with respect to claims or assessments that have no merit or justification.
-The resolution of any such claim or assessment can be costly, time consuming and complex and could have a material adverse effect on Ivanhoe's busiess, financial condition or results of operations, even if such claim or assessment was frivolous.
+Whether or not management determines such claims or assessments to be with merit and justification, defence and settlement costs associated with such claims or assessments can be substantial, even with respect to claims or assessments that have no merit or justification.
+The resolution of any such claim or assessment can be costly, time consuming and complex and could have a material adverse effect on Ivanhoe's business, financial condition or results of operations, even if such claim or assessment was frivolous.